Zhan Shichai

-Zhan was born in Fuzhou, Fujian Province, in the 1840s, though reports of the year vary from 1841 to 1847.
+Zhan was born in Fuzhou, Fujian Province, in 1841.
 His height was claimed to be over 8 ft, but there are no authoritative records.
-He left China in 1865 to travel to London where he appeared on stage, later travelling around Europe, and to the U.S. and Australia as "Chang the Chinese Giant".
+He left Qing China in 1865 to travel to London where he appeared on stage, later travelling around Europe, and to the U.S. and Australia as "Chang the Chinese Giant".
 Zhan received a good education in various countries, and developed a good understanding of ten languages.
-In America, he earned a salary of $500 a month.
+In America, he earned a salary of $500 a month (equivalent to $ a month today).

-Kin Foo, the Chinese wife who accompanied Zhan from China, died in 1871, and Zhan later married Catherine Santley, a Liverpudlian whom he met in Sydney, Australia.
+Zhan's first wife, Kin Foo, accompanied him on his trip across Europe, and she performed alongside her husband until she fell ill and died while traveling to Australia in 1871.
+The following year, Zhan later married Catherine Santley, a Liverpudlian whom he met in Sydney, Australia.
 They had two children: Edwin, born in 1877 in Shanghai, and Ernest, born in 1879 in Paris.

 In 1878, Zhan retired from the stage and settled in Bournemouth, where he opened a Chinese teahouse and a store selling Chinese imports.

-Zhan died in Bournemouth in 1893, four months after his wife, aged around 50.
+Zhan died in Bournemouth in 1893 at 51 years of age, four months after his wife.
 His coffin was 8 ft 6 in long.